 Winter has arrived and at the centre of it all is Sault Ste.
-Marie.
+Marie, Ontario's newest adventure town.
 This Northern Ontario city is the perfect destination once the snow falls—offering easy access to some of Algoma’s best winter attractions.
 Travellers with an appetite for adventure will find Soo’s hills, trails, and waterways within easy reach, and everything else is just a short road trip away.
 Discover how getting outdoors and doing something new is good for the soul and a terrific way to truly enjoy winter.
 Follow in the steps of the locals who embrace the season.
 Celebrate, not hibernate!

 What will your winter adventures look like in Sault Ste.
 Marie?
 Check out these extraordinary experiences and discover why the is Soo a perfect base for your winter adventures.